 The Pleasant Hill Recreation and Park District (PHRPD) was formed in 1951 and provides recreation and park services to the City of Pleasant Hill, a portion of the City of Lafayette, a small portion of the City of Walnut Creek, and the unincorporated area of Walden/Contra Costa Centre.
-The PHRPD manages nearly 270 acres of active and passive parkland and open space and serves a 2020 population of approximately 41,600, resulting in 6.5 acres of parkland and open space per 1,000 residents.
+The PHRPD manages nearly 260 acres of active and passive parkland and open space and serves a 2020 population of approximately 41,600, resulting in 4.2 acres of improved neighborhood and community parkland and 6.2 acres of parkland and open space per 1,000 residents.